 - H&M’s Take Care initiative offers customers in 46 markets ways to look after and customise their clothing.
 The Take Care product range helps customers extend the life of their clothing and is available in 17 markets.

 Helping customers prolong the life of their clothes through repair tips, products and services.

 - H&M’s Take Care initiative offers customers tips and products to repair their clothing.
-Customers can also access repair studios in six cities in Sweden, France, Austria and The Netherlands.
+Customers can also access repair studios in , Ecuador, France, Austria, The Netherlands and six cities in Sweden.